 What is this test?

-This is a urine test for cytomegalovirus (CMV), a common virus that belongs to the
+This is a urine test for cytomegalovirus (CMV).
+CMV a common virus that belongs to

-by the time they reach age 40, although many don't realize it.
-You can pick up the
+by the time they reach age 40 and many don't realize it.
+You can pick up the virus

-virus by handling or exchanging bodily fluids, such as saliva, blood, urine, breast
+by handling or exchanging bodily fluids.
+This includes saliva, blood, urine, breast

 Why do I need this test?

-You may need this test if you have unexplained symptoms that resemble the flu.
+You may need this test if you have unexplained symptoms that are like the flu.
 If

 you've been infected with the virus, you may have these symptoms: